LapTQ/hello-cpp/summaries/syntax-and-snippnet.md

     print(true); // deduces print(bool) (prints true): consider both template and non-template functions, but non-template functions take precedence
     ```

-we can disallow certain types from being used with a function template by using the `delete` specifier:
+We can disallow certain types from being used with a function template by using the `delete` specifier:
 ```C++
 template <typename T>
 T addOne(T x)